Soliah/chef-syslog-ng/README.md

 ## Requirements

-Only tested to be working on the following Ubuntu and Debian versions below, but may work on earlier versions too.
+Only tested to be working on the following Ubuntu versions below, but may work on earlier versions too.

 - Ubuntu 14.04
-- Ubuntu 12.04
-- Debian 8.2
-- Debian 8.1
-- Debian 8.0

 ## Attributes